apiel/zicBox/NOTE.md

 - TODO load pixel has mass storage?

 - TODO write user manual

-- FIXME tempo issue

-- TODO DESKTOP :-) version, using pixel design but all in one screen

 - TODO ARP for synth, like note repeat, put a encoder to select ARP scale, from none to whatever... the when clicking trigger note, it would play the note or ARP, no matter if sequencer is playing or not.